Ear & Sinus Infection Treatment for Children in San Diego

 Why are children more susceptible to ear and sinus infections?

 So how does the chain work?
 Why are children such easy targets?
 The answer is that small noses have tight spaces which easily get blocked with even the smallest amount of swelling.
 When these tight spaces get blocked, normal routes of communication for air and fluid flow in the ears and sinuses to the nose also get blocked.
-When mucous or fluid builds up in the ears or sinuses and is unable to drain, the mucous gets stagnant.
-This stagnant mucous becomes a ready target for bacteria and thus an infection most likely will occur.
+When mucous or fluid builds up in their ears or sinuses and is unable to drain, the mucous gets stagnant.
+This stagnant mucous becomes a ready target for bacteria and an infection may occur.

 Children are also easier targets than adults for infections because our body’s defense system is one which will only get wiser with time.
 In essence, the body helps to prevent infections by remembering how it fought a particular virus or bacteria the first time, limiting or even preventing a second infection to the same virus or bacteria in the future.
 Hence, adults get less infections than children because their immune system is more experienced.
 A typical adult gets about three colds per year, while a child may get six or seven.